networkx/nx-parallel/benchmarks/README.md

 ## Structure of benchmarks

-- Each `bench_` file corresponds to a folder/file in the [networkx/algorithms](https://github.com/networkx/networkx/tree/main/networkx/algorithms) directory in NetworkX
+- Each `bench_` file corresponds to a folder/file in the [networkx/algorithms](https://github.com/networkx/networkx/tree/main/networkx/algorithms) directory in NetworkX.
-- Each class inside a `bench_` file corresponds to every file in a folder(one class if it’s a file) in networkx/algorithms
+- Each class inside a `bench_` file corresponds to every file in a folder(one class if it’s a file) in networkx/algorithms.
-- The class name corresponds to the file name and the `x` in `bench_x` corresponds to the folder name(class name and `x` are the same if it’s a file in networkx/algorithms)
+- The class name corresponds to the file name and the `x` in `bench_x` corresponds to the folder name(class name and `x` are the same if it’s a file in networkx/algorithms).
+- Each class has two components:
-- Each `time_` function corresponds to each function in the file.
+   - One or more `time_` functions, each corresponding to a function in the file.
+   - A `setup` function, which runs once before each `time_` function is executed.
+- Shared parameters and graph utilities are defined in the file `common.py`.
 - For other folders in [networkx/networkx](https://github.com/networkx/networkx/tree/main/networkx) like `generators`, `classes`, `linalg`, `utils` etc. we can have different `bench_` files for each of them having different classes corresponding to different files in each of these folders.
 - For example: `bench_centrality.py` corresponds to `networkx/algorithms/centrality` folder in NetworkX and the `Betweenness` class inside it corresponds to the `betweenness.py` file in `networkx/algorithms/centrality` folder in NetworkX.
 And the `time_betweenness_centrality` function corresponds to the `betweenness_centrality` function.